Stuartlab-UCSC/hexmap-view/docs/query/overlayNodes.rst

 **Response errors**

 Response errors are returned as HTTP 400 with the text below.
+Message text may not be exact.

-* malformed JSON
+* Error: malformed JSON
-* map not found: pancan44
+* Error: map not found: pancan44
-* layout of map "pancan12" not found: sRNA
+* Error: layout of map "pancan12" not found: sRNA
+* Error: name has unprintable characters (not ASCII 32-126), unprintable chars replaced with ‘_’ in <name>
-* parameter missing or malformed: <parameter>
+* Error: parameter missing or malformed: <parameter>